-Today I will show you how to optimally backup all your personal files, folders and data in a way that can be easily read and used in any operating system, not just Windows.
+Today I will show you how to optimally backup all your personal files, folders and data in a way that is easily read and used in any operating system, not just Windows.

-As I have mentioned in previous guides, Windows Backup & Restore is great if you are sticking with a Windows operating system, but messy and complicated if you want to use that backup in MAC or Linux (it’s inside a container file) and System Repair Discs are only good for your Windows system, not your personal data.
-It is far better to manually backup your personal data, preferably in addition to Windows built-in backup, rather than relying soley on the Windows backup format.
+As I have mentioned in earlier guides, Windows Backup & Restore is great if you are sticking with a Windows operating system, but messy and complicated if you want to use that backup in MAC or Linux (its inside a container file) and System Repair Discs are only good for your Windows system, not your personal data.
+It is far better to manually backup your personal data, preferably in addition to Windows built-in backup, rather than relying solely on the Windows backup format.

 How to manually backup your personal data (Vista, 7 & 8)